NuGet/NuGetDocs/NuGet.Docs/Consume/NuGet-FAQ.md

 **What languages are supported by NuGet?**

 The most recent version of NuGet supports C#, Visual Basic, F#, [WiX](http://wix.sourceforge.net/), and C++ Projects.
-Support for C++ is a recent addition, check out our [blog post](http://blog.nuget.org/20130426/native-support.html) for more details.
+For learning more about support for C++, check out our [blog post](http://blog.nuget.org/20130426/native-support.html) for more details.

 **What project templates are supported by NuGet?**